 Infection

-Infection is a possible but unexpected complication after surgery.
+Infection is an unanticipated but possible complication after surgery.
 Signs of possible infection include:

 • Temperature greater than 101